shivdeepnv/Getting-and-Cleaning-Data-Assignment/README.md

 - 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.
+-

+#About the script

+The script is called 'run_analysis.R'

+The script does the following -

+* Merge the test and training sets.
+* Labels are added
+* Required columns (for mean and standard deviation) are retained.

 #Notes